Democratic National Committee cyber attacks: Cyber attacks and responsibility

 Cyber attacks that successfully penetrated the DNC computing system began in 2015.
 Attacks by "Cozy Bear" began in the summer of 2015.
 Attacks by "Fancy Bear" began in April 2016.
 It was after the "Fancy Bear" group began their activities that the compromised system became apparent.
 The groups were presumed to have been spying on communications, stealing opposition research on Donald Trump, as well as reading all email and chats.
 Both were finally identified by CrowdStrike in May 2016.
 Both groups of intruders were successfully expelled from the DNC systems within hours after detection.
-These attacks are considered to be part of a group of recent attacks targeting U.S. government departments and several political organizations, including 2016 campaign organizations.
+These attacks were part of a group of attacks targeting U.S. government departments and several political organizations, including 2016 campaign organizations.

 On July 22, 2016, a person or entity going by the moniker "Guccifer 2.0" claimed on a WordPress-hosted blog to have been acting alone in hacking the DNC.
 He also claimed to send significant amounts of stolen electronic DNC documents to WikiLeaks.
 WikiLeaks has not revealed the source for their leaked emails.
 However, cybersecurity experts and firms, including CrowdStrike, Fidelis Cybersecurity, Mandiant, SecureWorks, ThreatConnect, and the editor for Ars Technica, have rejected the claims of "Guccifer 2.0" and have determined, on the basis of substantial evidence, that the cyberattacks were committed by two Russian state-sponsored groups (Cozy Bear and Fancy Bear).

 According to separate reports in The New York Times and The Washington Post, U.S. intelligence agencies have concluded with "high confidence" that the Russian government was behind the theft of emails and documents from the DNC.
 While the U.S. intelligence community has concluded that Russia was behind the cyberattack, intelligence officials told The Washington Post that they had "not reached a conclusion about who passed the emails to WikiLeaks" and so did not know "whether Russian officials directed the leak."
 A number of experts and cybersecurity analysts believe that "Guccifer 2.0" is probably a Russian government disinformation cover story to distract attention away from the DNC breach by the two Russian intelligence agencies.

-President Obama and Russian President Vladimir Putin had a discussion about computer security issues, which took place as a side segment during the then-ongoing G20 summit in China in September 2016.
+President Obama and Russian President Vladimir Putin had a discussion about computer security issues, which took place as a side discussion during the then-ongoing G20 summit in China in September 2016.
 Obama said Russian hacking stopped after his warning to Putin.

 In a joint statement on October 7, 2016, the United States Department of Homeland Security and the Office of the Director of National Intelligence stated that the US intelligence community is confident that the Russian government directed the breaches and the release of the obtained material in an attempt to "… interfere with the US election process."